-Velocity potential anomalies increased as the MJO strengthened and shifted eastward during January to mid-February.
 No coherent pattern was exhibited in the weak velocity potential anomalies from mid-February through early March.
 From mid-March to early May, eastward propagating velocity potential anomalies indicated moderate-to-strong MJO activity.
 The MJO weakened in May.

 Velocity potential anomalies increased in early June with some eastward propagation evident.
-By mid-late June, anomalies became more stationary as the MJO weakened.
+However, in early July, anomalies have become weaker.